networktocode/jdiff/README.md

 ({}, True)
 ```

+| Przemek: `**my_tolerance_arguments` is not very user friendly.
+I see `tolerance` is just a standard keyword argument.
+So we should present examples with `actual_results = my_check.evaluate(post_value, pre_value, tolerance=my_tolerance)`, where `my_tolerance=80` for example.

 This test can test the tolerance for changing quantities of certain things such as routes, or L2 or L3 neighbors.
 It could also test actual outputted values such as transmitted light levels for optics.

+| Przemek: "This check can test if the difference between two values is within a specified tolerance percentage.
+It could be useful in cases where values like route metrics or optical power levels fluctuate by a small amount.
+It might be desirable to treat these values as equal if the deviation is within a given range."

-### Parameter_match
+### Parameter match

-parameter_match provides a way to match keys and values in the output with known good values.
+The `parameter_match` check provides a way to match keys and values in the output with known good values.

-The test defines key/value pairs known to be the good value - type `dict()` - as well as a mode - `match`, `no-match` - to match or not against the parsed output.
-The test fails if any status has changed based on what is defined in pre/post.
-If there are new values not contained in the input/test value, that will not count as a failure.
+| Przemek: The `parameter_match` check provides a way to test key/value pairs against baseline values.

+The check defines baseline key/value pairs in a Python dictionary.
+Additionally, mode is set to one of `match` or `no-match`, which specifies if the data should match the baseline, or not.

+The test fails if:

+  - Specified key/value pairs in the data do not match the baseline and mode is set to `match`.
+  - Specified key/value pairs in the data match the baseline and mode is set to `no-match`.

+ Any key/value pairs present in the data but not in the baseline are ignored by this check.

 Examples: